 After your driving record, claim and credit history are verified using consumer reports, your policy will be issued.
 Your insurance rates can only change at renewal, once an insurance company issues a policy.
 Your renewal rate can go up or down based on any of the factors the company is allowed to consider.
 The auto insurance company can't raise your rate due to a single accident for which you were not at fault and were not found guilty in court.

-For the first 90 days, the company can cancel the policy for almost any reason.
+For the first 89 days, your insurance company can cancel the policy for almost any reason.
 This gives the company time to verify the information on your insurance application.
-After 90 days, they are required to provide at least liability insurance for two years, subject to a few conditions, such as you paying your premiums on time and maintaining your driver's license in good standing.
+As of the 90th day, your liability coverage is protected from cancellation for two years, subject to a few conditions, such as you paying your premiums on time and maintaining your driver's license in good standing.

 You can cancel your policy at any time by providing your car insurance company with written notice of your intent to cancel, or by returning your policy to them, although we would recommend providing written notice.
 They are required to return the unused portion of your premium, if any, but they may also charge a "short rate" penalty or cancellation fee.